nathanielshak/advancedprogramming/Lesson6/README.md

 For this function, we are going to write a function that looks at two strings, `orig` and `translated`, then applies the same translation to `words` and returns the result.

-In this translation, we can assume that the rule is that every letter in `orig` will be substituted a single letter, and that that letter will always be the same.
+In this translation, we can assume that the rule is that every letter in `orig` will be substituted a single letter, and that that letter will always be the same, resulting in the string, `translated`.
 Therefore, you can assume that `translated` will always be the same length as `orig` and that every letter at the same index in the two strings should always be swapped in your resulting translation.

-Letters that don't appear in `orig` should remain the same
+Letters that don't appear in `orig` should remain the same.

 For example: